-THE MOISTURE OF THE CONCRETE AND OTHER CONDITIONS IN THE HOUSE BEFORE LAYING THE FLOOR STAGE 1: Before You Start - Job Site Inspection on Tramex Concrete Encounter Red Scale in diagram) - this should be tested with an appropriate moisture meter e.g. Tramex Concrete Encounter.
+The moisture of the concrete floor must not be over 3% based on Tramex Concrete Encounter Red Scale in diagram) - this should be tested with an appropriate moisture meter e.g. Tramex Concrete Encounter.
 If the cement subfloor moisture level is too high, either wait until it is dry or use a PU Primer / Liquid DPM such as Seal Tight 100 which will seal moisture in cement floors up to 6% moisture.

 Pump / Anhydrite Screeds: